AlanJohnM/ground-up-nn/README.md

 ## What exactly is it?

 This is a digit recognition neural network using the MNIST database of handwritten digits.
 It is the classic example of the foundations of machine learning.
 I wrote a custom parser for the files containing the MNIST data, which is then fed through the neural network for training.
-The network uses Stochastic Gradient Descent with a variable learning rate, the  Sigmoid function for activation, and Mean Squared Error (MES) for a loss function.
+The network uses Stochastic Gradient Descent with a variable learning rate, the  Sigmoid function for activation, and Mean Squared Error (MSE) for a loss function.
 These functions, along with the architecture of the network are easily adjustable.

 ## What's next?